 The short explanation is, anxiety and depression suck.*

-Without getting into too much detail, I’ve spent something like twenty years trying to climb out of a hole, and somehow every time I stretch farther in hopes that maybe this time I’ll at least get a tentative grip on the edge, I end up falling back into the hole and the impact makes it deeper.
+Without getting into too much detail, I’ve spent over twenty years trying to climb out of a hole, and somehow every time I stretch farther in hopes that maybe this time I’ll at least get a tentative grip on the edge, I end up falling back into the hole and the impact makes it deeper.
 The last two falls were bad ones (a horribly poisonous work environment combined with a failure to balance work and the rest of my life, followed by a nightmare experience in an animal shelter I still consider a concentration and death camp for cats) and at this point, I don’t know how long it’s going to take for me to gather up the courage to try again.
-Just allowing myself to think about some of what I saw in that so-called “Humane Society” still makes me feel like I’m right there all over again and still helpless to do anything even to ease their fear and… oh hell, that’s as far as I’m going with that thought, that was enough to do it.
+Just allowing myself to think about some of what I saw in that so-called “Humane Society” still makes me feel like I’m right there all over again and still helpless to do anything even to ease their fear and… oh hell, that’s as far as I’m going with that thought, that was enough to do it, and that was a few years ago.

 Anyway, I keep promising myself and the world I won’t disappear again, and yet I always do.
 But wait a while, and I’ll be back.
 Again.